vrabit/Glove_submodules/README.md

-DroneFinalProject - All files necessary for running final project
+# Drone Final Project

+This repository contains all files necessary for the final drone project, including firmware, data collection utilities, 3D models, and machine learning components.
+Project Structure

+📦 DroneFinalProject

+   - Top-level directory containing all project components necessary to fly the drone.

+📁 GloveCases

-GloveCases - Holds different 3d case models for glove 2 prototype.
+   - Contains various 3D case models for the Glove 2 prototype.

+🛠️ GloveUtility

+Includes:

-GloveUtility - Scripts for data collection and data collected.
+   - Scripts for data collection

+   - Collected gesture data

+🤖 GroupSimulation

-GroupSimulation - Final combination of the drone teams component and the hand gesture component.
+Integrates both the drone control system and the hand gesture recognition component into a final working simulation.
+🔧 GloveFlexTest

+Firmware for the NUCLEO-L432KC microcontroller.
+Outputs:

-GloveFlexTest - Firmware for NUCLEO-L432KC that outputs 5 resistance values per finger and 3 Gyroscope values (roll, yaw, pitch).
+   - 5 resistance values per finger

-Webots - Yu's drone simulations.
+   - 3 gyroscope values: roll, yaw, and pitch

+🧠 drones_ML

-drones_ML - Jupyter project that uses the collected data to train various models to predict hand gestures.
+Jupyter Notebook-based project using the collected data to:

-test - Michaels drone simulations.
+   - Train machine learning models

+   - Predict hand gestures based on input signals